This classic chicken parmigiana recipe is the perfect meal for Italian food lovers looking for an easy weeknight family dinner.

-STEP 5: Fry the breaded chicken breasts in olive oil until golden brown on each side, about 2-3 minutes per side.
+STEP 5: Fry them in olive oil until golden brown on each side, about 2-3 minutes per side.

 - CHEF NOTE: You can also use canola oil or a healthier oil, just be sure to pay attention to the smoking point.

-STEP 6: Transfer the breaded fried chicken cutlets to a casserole dish or sheet tray lined with parchment paper.
+STEP 6: Transfer the breaded cutlets to a casserole dish or sheet tray lined with parchment paper.

-STEP 7: Top each chicken cutlet off with a bit of pomodoro sauce.
+STEP 7: Top each cutlet off with a bit of pomodoro sauce.

-STEP 8: Add cheeses to the top of the tomato sauce on the breaded chicken.
+STEP 8: Add cheeses to the top of the tomato sauce on top.

 STEP 9: Bake in the oven until the cheese is melted.